 Regular Cab (and Extended Cab) Silverados and Sierras were available with two different dash configurations.
 The lower trim level trucks have a "Type A" dash, while the mid- to upper-level trucks have a "Type B" dash.

 Both configurations use the same mounting kit, which, along with an antenna adapter, is included at a deep discount with most Crutchfield stereo purchases.
-You'll also get our exclusive Crutchfield MasterSheet, which contains the illustrated, step-by-step instructions you'll need to install new audio gear in your truck, regardless of which dash configuration you're dealing with.
+You'll also get our exclusive Crutchfield MasterSheet, which contains the illustrated, step-by-step instructions you'll need to remove the stock audio gear.

 It's a big space, but not every double-DIN (4" tall) receiver will fit here (Crutchfield Research Photo)